5 Health Benefits of Dark Chocolate and How to Choose the Best One

 Read on for a list of my go-to picks for better-for-you chocolate options, as well as a list of the health benefits of chocolate and what to look for on chocolate labels when the cravings hit.

-5 health benefits of dark chocolate
+What are the 5 health benefits of dark chocolate?

 Packed with antioxidants, nutrient-dense dark chocolate has been shown to have a number of health benefits.
 A few of them are: